-There's a clever trick all savvy cross country runners play: Run your first time trial a bit slow so that you'll see a pretty big improvement by the end of the season.
-Let's be honest, if you ran, you did it, too.
+There's a clever trick all savvy cross-country runners play: Run your first time trial a bit slow so you'll see a pretty big improvement by the end of the season.
+Let's be honest: If you ran, you did it too.

 These six resolutions are easy to accomplish, low-commitment and you can do them right in your own home.